Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Mana**: You gain +15 maximum mana

-**Awe**: Your weapon attacks with Muramana deal 1d4 additinal damage for every 20th maximum mana you have
+**Awe**: Your weapon attacks with Muramana deal 1d4 additional damage for every 20th maximum mana you have

 **Shock**: When you deal damage with muramana, you can spend **five** charges to change the damage dealt to lightning damage, the target must also succeed a constitution saving throw (dc: 14 or you spell save dc, wahtever is higher), on a failed save they are stunned until the end of your next turn.

 **Recharge**: This item has five charges, you regain all charges whenever you take a long rest.
-You also recharge a slot whenever you spend mana.
+You also recharge a slot whenever you spend one or more mana.

 _You have +2 to attack rolls and damage rolls using this magical weapon_